Nursing (Mental Health)

 This course is open for applications.

 - Three years; September intake

 - Programme leader:

 - Key fact:

-- This course leads to registration as a mental health nurse with the Nursing and Midwifery Council (NMC).
-Our strong links with employers, practical focus and the wide range of experience offered by our academic team mean that 95% of students are in work or further study six months after graduating.
+- Our employer links, practical focus and the clinical experience offered means that 95% of our students are in work or further study six months after graduating.

 Watch: The learning and teaching experience